Fecal microbiota transplant: Clostridioides difficile infection

 Fecal microbiota transplant is approximately 85–90% effective in people with CDI for whom antibiotics have not worked or in whom the disease recurs following antibiotics.
 Most patients recover with a single FMT treatment.

 A 2009 study found that FMT was an effective and simple procedure that was more cost-effective than continued antibiotic administration and reduced the incidence of antibiotic resistance.

 Once considered to be a "last-resort therapy" by some medical professionals, due to its unusual nature and invasiveness compared with antibiotics, perceived potential risk of infection transmission, and lack of Medicare coverage for donor stool, position statements by specialists in infectious diseases and other societies have moved toward acceptance as a standard therapy for relapsing CDI and toward US Medicare.

 It has been recommended that endoscopic FMT be elevated to first-line treatment for people with deterioration and severe relapsing C. difficile infection.

 In November 2022, FMT (Biomictra) was approved for medical use in Australia, and fecal microbiota, live (Rebyota) was approved for medical use in the United States.

 Fecal microbiota spores, live (Vowst) was approved for medical use in the United States in April 2023.
 It is the first fecal microbiota product that is taken by mouth.

-Other conditions

 Ulcerative colitis

 In May 1988, Australian professor Thomas Borody treated the first ulcerative colitis patient using FMT, which led to longstanding symptom resolution.
 Following on from that, Justin D. Bennet published the first case report documenting reversal of Bennet's own colitis using FMT.
 While C. difficile is easily eradicated with a single FMT infusion, this generally appears to not be the case with ulcerative colitis.
 Published experience of ulcerative colitis treatment with FMT largely shows that multiple and recurrent infusions are required to achieve prolonged remission or cure.

-Cancer

-Clinical trials are underway as of 2020 to evaluate if FMT from anti-PD-1 immunotherapy donors can promote a therapeutic response in immunotherapy-refractory patients.

-Autism

-Once linked with naturopathy, there have been serious studies into treating autism with fecal microbiota transplants.
-One such study was conducted in Shanghai, China, and an earlier study led by Arizona State University.
-The Arizona treatment has received a United States Patent (#11,202,808), though the researchers stress the need for further research due to the small sample size and open-label nature of their research.